alecmdunton/alecmdunton.github.io/_pages/travel.md

 ---
 layout: archive
-title: "Abbreviated CV"
+title: "Travel"
-permalink: /cv/
+permalink: /travel/
 author_profile: true
 redirect_from:
-  - /resume
+  - /travel
----

-{% include base_path %}
 ---

 When I can, I enjoy spending time outside in (primarily) the Western U.S. Here are a few snaps of places I've been recently.

 Northern California & Oregon